HERE WE HOPE TO provide answers to the most COMMON QUESTIONS......

 If my child needs to sleep how will they do that?

-We will have hammocks between trees in warmer months and a tent which will go up each morning with roll mats, cosy sleeping bags and throws for any child who may need a sleep in the day.
+We will have hammocks between trees in warmer months and a tent with roll mats, cosy sleeping bags and throws for any child who may need a sleep in the day or just some quiet time.

 What happens with food in the forest?